-Should You Use a Home Equity Loan to Build a Pool?
+Should You Get a Home Equity Loan for a Pool?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 When you take out a home equity loan for pool financing, you’re essentially taking out a second mortgage.
 This is a fixed-rate installment loan secured by the equity you have in your home — that is, the portion of your home you own outright, after having made mortgage payments for a number of years.

 If you’ve lived in your home long enough to have accumulated sufficient equity, using a home equity loan for a pool could make sense for you.
 But before diving in headfirst, you’d be wise to consider other pool financing options and then decide which one works best for you.

 Using a home equity loan for a pool: Pros and cons

 The advantages to using a home equity loan for a pool installation include:

 Attractive interest rates.
 A home equity loan typically comes with a lower interest rate than you would get when using a credit card or taking out a personal loan.

 Fixed interest rates.
 Home equity loans usually come with fixed interest rates, which let you calculate the total cost of pool financing ahead of time.
 On the other hand, home equity lines of credit (HELOCs) and credit cards carry variable interest rates, which can increase annually along with prevailing market rates, hiking your monthly loan payments in the process.